davidleghorn/atom-focus-mode/README.md

 * Scope focus in javascript files requires correct indentation of code block closing curly braces.
 * Scope focus currently supports files with ".js", ".coffee" and ".py" file extensions.
 Compatibility with other file types to follow.
+* Does not focus scope lines when using multiple cursors.

 ### Cursor Focus